DaoCloud/DaoCloud-docs/docs/en/docs/videos/install.md

 > If any problem with the video display, please refresh your page or try to clear your browser cache.

-DCE 5.0 is divided into community release and commercial release.
-The community release is free to use and includes three modules: global management, container management, and observability.
-With the commercial release, you can order any module such as microservices, service mesh, multicloud, middleware, etc. For more details, please refer to [What is DCE 5.0](../dce/what.md) and [Applicable Scenarios](../dce/scenario.md).
+DCE 5.0 is divided into Community Package and Enterprise Package.
+The Community Package is free to use and includes three modules: global management, container management, and observability.
+With the Enterprise Package, you can order any module such as microservices, service mesh, multicloud, middleware, etc. For more details, please refer to [What is DCE 5.0](../dce/what.md) and [Applicable Scenarios](../dce/scenario.md).

 ## Use kind to build a cluster